Skau/BigButlerBattle/README.md

 ## Download
 Head over to the [releases](https://github.com/Skau/BigButlerBattle/releases) tab to download the latest compiled build, or compile from source yourself.
 Built using Unreal Engine 4.24.

+## License
+Most of the repository is under exclusive copyright, except for the source code located in the *Source* folder which is under a MIT open source license and can be used and distributed freely under the terms specified in the [LICENSE](Source/LICENSE.md) file.